pboling/rspec-stubbed_env/README.md

 The primary maintainer of this gem, Peter Boling, wants Ruby to be a great place for people to solve problems, big and small.
-Please consider supporting his efforts via the giant yellow link below, or one of smaller ones, depending on button size preference.
+Please consider supporting his efforts via the giant yellow link below, or one of the smaller ones, depending on button size preference.

 [![Buy me a latte][🖇buyme-img]][🖇buyme]